-Rate of Spending Growth: Saint Paul's General Fund budget is slightly reduced relative to 2009.
-Reduced spending is reflective of significant budget reductions despite inflationary pressures related to employee compensation, materials, supplies and services.
+Rate of Spending Growth: Saint Paul's General Fund budget as proposed will decrease by \$2.7 million, or 1.4% relative to 2009.
+The declining growth is reflective of significant budget reductions despite inflationary pressures related to employee compensation, materials, supplies and services.